control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/Python/README.md

 # Python PE converters codes
 ### Author: A. Lekić, email: A.Lekic@tudelft.nl
-### Codes for lectures in course EE4545 and MOOC Control and protection of HVDC/AC electrical grids.
+### Codes for lectures in course IEEE IES MOOC Control and protection of HVDC/AC electrical grids.

  These codes were used only to create the time domain pictures.